 Does the Other Party Have an Attorney?

-Are You Comfortable With Your Attorney?
+Are You Comfortable with Your Attorney?

-When choosing an attorney, it is extremely important that you are comfortable working with them.
+When selecting an attorney, it is extremely important that you are comfortable working with them.
 Due to the nature of pro bono services, some parents might think about compromising their own ideas and strategy for the custody matter in favor of the attorney's free services.

-Is the Attorney Familiar with Family Law?
+Is Your Attorney Familiar with Family Law?